microchip-pic-avr-examples/pic18f57q43-timer-toggle-led-polled-mcc/README.md

 The [TIMER Toggle LED example](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.EXAMPLES.RUNNING.TIMER.PIC16F18F.TOGGLE.LED&version=latest&redirect=true
 ), of the MCC Melody Timer Example Component, is used in the Polled Implementation.
 The LED on the PIC18F57Q43 Curiosity Nano is toggled, as well as a Debug I/O, which can be used to verify the 100 ms period.

-## Video Building this Example & Introducing MCC Melody Example Components
+## Video Building This Example & Introducing MCC Melody Example Components

 [![Video Building this Example](images/Video-TimerToggleLED-Polled.png "Change the values of these settings until the needed Requested Period is between the indicated min., max values.")](https://youtu.be/zK5jLiIIYvE)